Roblox/creator-docs/content/en-us/luau/type-checking.md

 ## Defining a Type

-A type can be defined using the `type` keyword.
+Use the `type` keyword to define your own types:

 ```lua
 type Vector2 = {x: number, y: number}